GUIDE: HOW TO TRANSITION YOUR german shepherd FROM KIBBLE TO A RAW food DIET

 Published: October 27, 2024

-Still researching a raw diet for your dog or German Shepherd?
-Read our beginners guide to raw food for dogs.
+And if you’re still researching a raw diet for your dog or German Shepherd, check out our beginners guide to raw food for dogs.

 video: transitioning your dog from kibble to raw food